Koval History, Family Crest & Coats of Arms

 Early Origins of the Koval family

 The surname Koval was first found in Galicia which lies in southern Poland on the northern slopes of the Carpathians.
 It was overrun by Monguls in 1223.
 The region is composed of Polish and Ukrainian natives, the latter being to the east.
 The Ruthenian nobles adopted the Catholic faith and the Polish tongue.
 The surname became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

 Early History of the Koval family

-Another 257 words (18 lines of text) are included under the topic Early Koval History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Koval research.
+Another 71 words (5 lines of text) are included under the topic Early Koval History in all our PDF Extended History products and printed products wherever possible.

 Koval Spelling Variations

 Spelling variations of this family name include: Kowalski, Kowal, Kovalski, Kovel, Kovalski, Kofax, Kowalczyk, Kowalik, Kovaricek, Kovarik and many more.

 Early Notables of the Koval family (pre 1700)